MariAyanami/WA-SuperBot/CONTRIBUTING.md

 Please review our [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing to this project.

 ## License
-By contributing to this project, you agree that your contributions will be licensed unde
+By contributing to this project, you agree that your contributions will be licensed under the MIT License.